xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 6. Tablets not supported yet, Explorer not supported, issues with chrome to be resolved (closed, user error)
 7. Add redundancy calls in JS reporting (closed, done)
 8. Entry to total, not average, and adjust interface (no sense to show non current) (done)
-9. Analysis period and start hour
+9. Analysis period and start hour (in progress)
 10. Give JS analysis specs for proper reporting and simplify code
 11. Eliminate * and entry in report  (done)
 12. Add API (removable at compile time) for databased analysis